 Restart the experience

-Ten of the paintings from the Hall of Remembrance series are on display in the IWM North exhibition Lest We Forget?
+Ten of the paintings from the Hall of Remembrance series were on display in the IWM North exhibition Lest We Forget?
 (27 July 2018 - 24 February 2019) as part of IWM’s Making a New World season.

 Sign-up for our eNews to receive the latest information about what’s on and stories inspired by our world-renowned collection.